Casper (cat): Death

 On 14 January 2010, Casper was hit by a taxi, whose driver did not stop to help him.
 He died of his injuries before Finden could get him to a vet.
 News of the accident spread quickly around the world, with some newspapers calling it a hit and run.
 Finden later contacted the taxi company, but could not press charges as British traffic regulations do not make it mandatory for drivers to stop after hitting a cat (although they must stop after hitting a dog).
 She had Casper cremated at a vet's crematorium, but she did not keep his ashes, as she had never kept the ashes of any of her other cats.
 Plymouth bus drivers and passengers who knew Casper paid tribute to him, and Finden posted a notice at his bus stop:

 Finden also received condolences from all over the world, including Australia, Argentina, Indonesia and the United States.
 The Guardian wrote in an editorial entitled "In praise of...
 Casper the commuting cat": "Casper had a thing about HGVs, but otherwise little road sense.
 That could have been his undoing.
 But, all things considered, what a ride it was."

 Legacy

 After Casper's death in January 2010, Susan Finden wrote a book called Casper the Commuting Cat with the help of ghostwriter Linda Watson-Brown.
 It describes Casper's exploits, his rise to fame, and his untimely death.
 The book was first published in the United Kingdom by Simon & Schuster UK in August 2010, and was later translated into six other languages.

-In October 2010 The Plymouth Herald reported that a full-length feature film on Casper's story is being considered, and that a British film director is said to be looking into the story.
-The Herald said that a production company is believed to be arranging funding, and that two "high-profile actresses" have been identified to play the role of Finden.
+In October 2010 The Plymouth Herald reported that a full-length feature film on Casper's story was being considered, and that a British film director was said to be looking into the story.
+The Herald said that a production company was believed to be arranging funding, and that two "high-profile actresses" had been identified to play the role of Finden.